-A feeling can be summarised as a single word, but a thought requires more.
+To identify the feeling, note that feelings can usually be summarised as a single word, but a cause requires many.

 One can feel: